Find out where our greenhouse gas emissions come from and how we’re reducing them to zero by 2050.

 Urban Plus Limited (UPL)

-New UPL dwellings will not have natural gas technologies installed, and all dwellings consented after 1 July 2021 have to be built to the New Zealand Green Building Council Homestar 6 Rating.
+New UPL dwellings no longer have natural gas technologies installed, and all new dwellings have to be built to the New Zealand Green Building Council Homestar 6 Rating.

 New Zealand Green Building Council